-The story premise is interesting, but you will advance eventually on it, with some events in the cities and some before starting a fight, but this game is not a story-driven one.
-This can be a positive factor if you look for pure tactical combats without intromissions, but I miss a major weight of the story.
-There are secondary quests, but they are no relevant, you can finish one but the game does not warn you about this, you have to check it if you don’t forget to do it.
-Also, they give you some useful rewards and even some new characters.
-You have an arena mode too if you want to test yourself.
+The story premise is interesting, but you will advance eventually on it, with some events in the cities, and other before starting a fight.
+Initially, this game’s story is slow, but when you advance further you will have different dialogue choices which will influence in the epilogue.
+At the start, this can be a positive factor if you look for pure tactical combats without intromissions, but I miss a major role of the story.
+There are secondary quests, but they don’t seem relevant, you can finish one, and the game will not warn you about this.
+You have to check it with the character which gives you the mission.
+Also, they give you some new characters (the secondary missions needs a better role) and nice rewards.
+If you want to test yourself, You have an arena mode too.

-There are 5 main characters, you have to choose one at the start of the game.
-You will meet the others during the adventure, and they will join you, but the difference is that this character will be irremovable of your team.
-The prologue dialogues vary depending on which character you choose, but the rest of the adventure will be the same.
+There are five main characters, you have to choose one at the start of the game.
+You will meet the others during the adventure, and they will join you.
+The difference is that this character will be irremovable of your team.
+The prologue dialogues vary depending on which character you choose, but the rest of the adventure will depend on other factors.
 In this prologue, you will get your first ally too, Afren (warrior class).
 There are a total of 16 playable characters.

-There are 5 different characters classes.
+There are five different characters’ classes.
 Every main character has one, but there are other allies with the same category:

 - The Warrior (Kai): Class specialized on melee attacks and defensive/leadership skills.
 You can use them as main melee damagers or can be tanks with support abilities.
 The class-main weapon is the Sword.